JorjaFox/library/_source/_recaps/csi/mea-culpa.md

 * Sara lies to Ecklie about having her required PEAP conversation with Grissom.
 * Sara shows Greg how to raise an abraded serial number on a gun -- part of her mentoring of him that continues throughout the season.
-* E)cklie considers Sara to be a trouble-maker (and unlikely to ever turn her back on Grissom, so she stays with the night shift.
+* Ecklie considers Sara to be a trouble-maker (and unlikely to ever turn her back on Grissom, so she stays with the night shift.

 ## Quotes

-**Ecklie** Ah.
+**Ecklie:** Ah.
 As you know, it's my job to review everyone's file.
 I just want to make sure you finished up with your PEAP Counselor.
-**Sidle** That's none of your business, Ecklie.
+**Sidle:** That's none of your business, Ecklie.
-**Ecklie** Well, not only is it my business, but I plan to speak with your supervisor.
+**Ecklie:** Well, not only is it my business, but I plan to speak with your supervisor.
-**Sidle** About what?
+**Sidle:** About what?
-**Ecklie** You have updated him, right?
+**Ecklie:** You have updated him, right?
-**Sidle** Yeah, yeah, we've had an abbreviated conversation.
+**Sidle:** Yeah, yeah, we've had an abbreviated conversation.
 I'm doing fine.
 Completed my required number of sessions months ago.
-**Ecklie** Huh.
+**Ecklie:** Huh.
 Grissom failed to note that conversation in your file.
 Um ...
 But I'll take care of it.
 All right.
-**Sidle** Thanks.
+**Sidle:** Thanks.